 The participants in the training were greeted by Georgi Andonov – Member of Parliament in the 41st National Assembly.
 He told about his first impressions about the work of a MP.
 Kalin Kamenov - a youth leader in the region was also present at the training.
 He expressed his deep satisfaction to the fact that the Blagoevgrad region has the biggest number of members of MGERB and the number is continuing to increase.

+I don’t want to talk only about the presidential institution because all in all we are one whole says Monika Panayotova from GERB before Radio Bulgaria’s “Saturday 150”.
+“The question is that the politic which needs to be led needs to be especially for a foreign political plan.
+It needs to be the Bulgarian politic, in other words we need to have a united position”, states the Member of Parliament from GERB.
 In her words the events that have occurred this week are not a good signal.
 Simultaneously she says that, “This has not built a negative image for our country”.
 According to her we need to focus our attention on two questions.
 Firstly - the need to improve communication between all the institutions and secondly – why has the focus shifted from the real daily order in the country.
 Panayotova also stated that, “If our country has a negative image abroad, it is because of the corruption, which occurred during the former government”.
+Let’s find the moral in everything that has happened.
+Monika Panayotova appealed that the pressure between the institutions must not be increased and that this is absolutely unnecessary.
+According to her everyone shares the same position - which is that the conflict must not escalate.
+Monika Panayotova concludes by saying that, “We need to send positive messages to our foreign partners”.

 The project took hold from the 26th of October to the 5th of November in Odessa, Ukraine.
 The project went under the title: “Innovation and creativity in community actions” and gathered youth from all over Europe.
 The groups consisted of 12 participants and there were groups from Bulgaria, Great Britain, Ukraine and Russia.
 Invited by the Tsiolkovsky Association MGERB had two representatives to the international project – Mitya Atanasov and Alexander Kirilov, both members of MGERB, Sofia.